greezybacon/xmlconfig/README.rst

 A second example might be that several different programs need to make use of some common information, such as database connection strings or passwords.
-These common constants can be placed into a common configuration document and be imported all the programs that need to make use of the common data.
+These common constants can be placed into a common configuration document and be imported by all the programs that need to make use of the common data.

 To import another document's constants, use the ``src`` attribute of the